Kubernetes Adoption for a High-Volume Payment Processor

 Overview

 A payment processing fintech needed to modernize their deployment infrastructure without compromising on PCI compliance or their sub-100ms latency SLAs.
-Over nine months, we migrated 40+ microservices from EC2 instances to Amazon EKS, reducing deployment cycles from two weeks to multiple times daily while passing their PCI-DSS audit with the new architecture.
+Over nine months, we migrated 40+ microservices from EC2 instances to Amazon EKS, reducing deployment cycles from two weeks to multiple times daily while passing their PCI-DSS1 audit with the new architecture.

 The Challenge